Last Updated: Jan 14, 2021

 Usenet.net says that it does not monitor its servers beyond checking them for quality purposes.
 Individual users are not monitored, according to the company.
 Usenet.net says it never sells or rents user information to third parties and will only present information to law enforcement under a court order.

-Usenet.net accepts MasterCard, Visa and PayPal for payment.
+Usenet.net accepts MasterCard and Visa for payment.

 Usenet.net is a good service with reliable servers.
 Where the service isn’t particularly competitive, however, is in its pricing.

-The approximately $20 per month the company charges for encrypted USENET access is not competitive with other providers, who generally either offer more features with their access or a lower price point.
+The approximately $20 per month the company charges for encrypted USENET access is not competitive with other Usenet service providers, who generally either offer more features with their access or a lower price point.
 Usenet.net really only offers what one would expect from a basic service—encryption, a good number of connections—for a premium price.

 Unencrypted connections are not recommended, and that prevents us from recommending the basic package from this provider.
 For the less than five dollars per month you’ll save, it’s just not worth it to do your downloading and uploading without any privacy protection.